braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/braze_templates/abandoned_intent.md

 We'll leave the entry controls as is, so users aren't allowed to re-enter this Canvas and there's no limit to the number of people who can potentially enter this Canvas.

-For the exit criteria, users will exit the Canvas if they have purchased the "Enormous Paper Plate", that way they won't receive further messages.
+For the exit criteria, users will exit the Canvas if they have purchased the "Enormous Paper Plate".
+This way they won't receive further messages about an item they've already purchased.

 ![Exit criteria that determines users who make a specific purchase for the enormous paper plate will exit the Canvas.][4]